codio-c5/C5-Development/.guides/content/1-6A--Across-the-Disciplines--Language-0a33.md

 ![.guides/img/Tannenberg_001](.guides/img/Tannenberg_001.jpg)

  *Captured Russian soldiers at Tilsit station, 27 September, 1914.
-From Berliner Illustrirte Zeitung by R. Minzloff*
+From Berliner Illustrirte Zeitung by R. Minzloff.
+Sourced from Wikimedia Commons.*

  |||Instructor note: the video:  https://www.youtube.com/watch?v=y7qbZaf_olY  desribes the battle succinctly.
 For classroom use, start it at 3:16 and stop at 3:59.|||